samuel-book/samuel_shap_paper_1/paper/6_appendix.md

 *A comparison of observed (actual) thrombolysis rate at each hospital and the predicted thrombolysis rate if decisions were made according to the majority vote of the 30 benchmark hospitals.
 The solid circle shows the current thrombolysis use, and the open circle shows the thrombolysis use predicted by a majority vote of the benchmark hospitals.
 The red points are those hospitals that are in the top 30 thrombolysing hospitals (the benchmark set) when 10k cohort thrombolysis use is predicted, with all other hospitals coloured blue.*

 * 83.3% decisions are identical between local and benchmark decisions.
 * Thrombolysis use would be increased 31.2% at non-benchmark hospitals if benchmark decisions were made at those hospitals.
 Overall, thrombolysis use, including at the benchmark hospitals, would be increased 20.7%.
-Thrombolysis at the 30 lowest thrombolysing units (judged by expected 10k thrombolysus rate) would be increased 60.2%.
+Thrombolysis at the 30 lowest thrombolysing units (judged by expected 10k thrombolysis rate) would be increased 60.2%.
 * The ratio of benchmark:local thrombolysis use ranged from 0.7 to 2.1.

-### Agreement between hopsitals on 10k cohort thrombolysis decisions
+### Agreement between hospitals on 10k cohort thrombolysis decisions

+We investigated the level of agreement between hospitals in the predicted treatment of the 10k cohort.
 87.4% of patients have 80% of hospitals agree on treatment.
 For those patients that did actually receive thrombolysis, 78.8% of patients have 80% of hospitals agree to thrombolyse.
 For those patients that did not actually receive thrombolysis, 91.1% of patients have 80% of hospitals agree not to thrombolyse.

 <img src="./images/04_xgb_10_features_10k_cohort_agreement_vs_hospital_single.jpg" width="400"/>